shigeyf/azure-alz-devops/README.md

     - Subscriptions for production deployment
 - `Owners` or `Contributors` permissions for the above Azure Subscriptions
   - Permissions for the user who will be using this document
+- GitHub PAT (Personal Access Token)
+  - Token for provisioning GitHub project resources (token with the following permissions)
+    - `repo`
+    - `workflow`
+    - `admin:org`
+    - `user: read:user`
+    - `user: user:email`
+    - `delete_repo`
+  - Token for GitHub self-hosted runner
+    - `repo`
+    - `admin:org`

 > [!NOTE]
 > All Azure Subscriptions must be prepared under the same Entra ID tenant.

+> [!NOTE]
+> The above explanation about GitHub PAT refer to `classic` personal access tokens.
+You can also use `fine-grained` access tokens which are still in beta to provide more granular permissions.
+These docs will be updated to reflect this in the future.

 Please log in to your Entra ID using Azure CLI.